 How tree roots develop depends on a variety of factors, including soil type and structure, soil water content and temperature.
 It is possible to match trees to the soil, or to modify the soil conditions to produce more desirable root systems.
 With this in mind, it is important to consider how tree root systems develop, how they respond to soil conditions and barriers placed in the soil, and the variation in rooting patterns between species.

 Trees exploit as much soil as possible by sending roots out in all directions, and they proliferate where the conditions are best for growth.
 Soil near the surface commonly has the highest nutrient concentrations, good aeration and warm temperatures, so is ideally suited for root growth.
 Consequently, most tree roots are found near the surface.
 In parts of the world with high temperatures and low rainfall, condensation of moisture on the underside of pavements (or sidewalks) makes the soil near the surface particularly favourable for growth.
-Deeper soil horizons typically have less nutrients, lower oxygen levels and cooler temperatures during the growing season, as well as being much more difficult to penetrate due to increased compaction.
+Deeper soil horizons typically have fewer nutrients, lower oxygen levels and cooler temperatures during the growing season, as well as being much more difficult to penetrate due to increased compaction.

 Although roots grow in all directions, those that experience the best conditions elongate and thicken most quickly.
 So roots are found mainly in the most favourable conditions, near the soil surface, not because they actively search these conditions out, but because these are the roots that grow and thicken more quickly.